funkhaus/new-project-script/readme.md

 1. That's it!

 ## Todo
-2. Unzip the WP install and deletes the .zip afterwards
-3. Rename wp-config-sample to wp-config
 4. Replace database name, username, and password for localhost development
 5. Turn on WP_DEBUG
 6. Download the latest Funkhaus style guide commit